 Attendance at scheduled classes, production assignments, rehearsals, required work-study assignments, required Seminar Week workshops, and Yale School of Drama meetings is required in order to remain in good standing.
 Unexcused absences are not permitted.
 Lateness is not tolerated.

-Requests for absences must be made in advance, using an electronic absence request form available on YSD Info (http://ysdinfo.yale.edu), listing all classes, professional assignment(s), and required work-study assignment(s) the student would miss during the requested absence.
-The completed absence request is automatically transmitted to student labor supervisor C. Nikki Mills, who will respond by e-mail to the student, with a copy to the department chair, either sending the absence request form with his electronic signature indicating work-study clearance or explaining why work-study clearance must be denied.
+Requests for absences must be made in advance, using an electronic absence request form available on YSD Info (ysdinfo.yale.edu), listing all classes, professional assignment(s), and required work-study assignment(s) the student would miss during the requested absence.
+The completed absence request is automatically transmitted to student labor supervisor C. Nikki Mills, who will respond by e-mail to the student’s department chair, with a copy to the student and any affected supervisors, indicating work-study clearance or explaining why work-study clearance must be denied.
 If work-study clearance is granted, then the department chair will determine whether or not to approve the absence.
-If the chair approves the absence, he or she will communicate approval of the absence to the student, to all relevant faculty members and supervisors, and to the stage manager for any production in which the student is involved.
+If the chair approves the absence, the chair will communicate approval of the absence to the student, to all relevant faculty members and supervisors, and to the stage manager for any production in which the student is involved.
 Requests for absences that would interfere with existing academic work or work-study obligations will not be approved, except in extraordinary circumstances.

 Rehearsal and performance calls are posted each day.
 Unavoidable lateness for these calls must be reported to the individual in charge as soon as possible, but no later than thirty minutes before the call.
 Students must report illnesses or doctor’s appointments to their department’s senior administrative assistant.
 Persistent lateness or unexcused absences may result in disciplinary action or dismissal from the School of Drama.